igorkislyuk/application-coordinator/README.md

 ## License

+Totally free.
 Example project for learning using coordinators.